ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

 the project, then reflected on their responsibilities as part of this relationship.
 The parties celebrated with a feast, acknowledging the gift of the agreement and the deep connection that has been forged.
-As Carey Newman expressed, in the aftermath of the ceremony, "Through spoken words and shared memory, we can express our commitment in ways that transcend written contracts --- how we feel, our hopes and our goals for this agreement and our relationship as collaborative stewards of the Blanket and survivors’ stories it holds."
+As Carey Newman expressed, in the aftermath of the ceremony, “Through spoken words and shared memory, we can express our commitment in ways that transcend written contracts --- how we feel, our hopes and our goals for this agreement and our relationship as collaborative stewards of the Blanket and survivors’ stories it holds.”

 For the CMHR, our responsibilities to the agreement include the care of the Blanket for future generations.
 Toward this goal, the Museum has